SediDeVone/AvalonRo/README.md

    * We may miss engine updates due to the many factors out of our control.
 The engine upgrade might break script, my cable modem might fail, solar flares...
    * We may need to change the format of the scripts without warning.
 Though we'll try not to do that.

-If you use data from this website for a public work, we ask that you mention and link to https://github.com/Alvaren/AvalonRo in your work.
+If you use data from this website for a public work, I ask that you mention and link to https://github.com/Alvaren/AvalonRo in your work.

-If your server has employees, then you probably don't want to rely on this, and should instead get your version of scripts.